Tell the truth, but tell it slant.

 – Emily Dickinson

-Through not quite literal expression, both the subject of the art and the viewer are honored.
+I like to work in a somewhat slant mode; through a slightly abstracted rendering, both the subject of the work and the work's viewer are recognized as the individual beings they are, in flux and replete with potential.
 My work is an invitation to the viewer to come to their own interpretation while considering the possibilities of the subject's world as well.
-For me, a slant approach to art opens access to more fluid, dialogical forms of communication than other forms of conversation.
+For me, a slant approach to art opens access to more dialogical forms of communication.

 The essence of sea anemones, jellyfish, and other ocean life seems to me an always-evolving marriage of toughness and delicacy.
 Although anemones & jellies seem fragile, handling one can induce a powerful sting.
-Whether of self-defense, as when humans or marine predators touch them, or of offense, as that required for them to access sustenance, both smaller and larger creatures soon learn that not all as it seems.
+Whether in self-defense or offense, they teach us that not all is as it seems.

 The captivating beauty of sea life is undeniable, and it’s no surprise that people sometimes wish to keep that beauty close.
-Sculpture offers an artistic way to do so.
+Sculpture offers an artistic way to do so, while respecting the natural life of the subject.

 - RJ